CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph: INTRODUCTION

 \section{INTRODUCTION}

-Exploration remains a significant challenge for mobile robots, especially in complex household environments filled with occlusions, such as objects concealed within cabinets, hidden under furniture, or obscured behind other obstacles.
+\IEEEPARstart{E}{xploration} remains a significant challenge for mobile robots, especially in complex household environments filled with occlusions, such as objects concealed within cabinets, hidden under furniture, or obscured behind other obstacles.
 Traditional exploration methods primarily focus on \emph{active perception}~\cite{cao2021tare, choset2000sensor}, aiming to determine the optimal camera position to minimize unknown spaces, and often neglect the crucial aspect of \emph{active interaction}, which involves deciding where and how to physically interact with the environment to reveal hidden spaces.
-While recent works like RoboEXP~\cite{jiang2024roboexp} have considered active interaction, their focus is primarily on tabletop manipulation, limiting their applicability in complex, real-world mobile settings.
+While recent works such as RoboEXP~\cite{jiang2024roboexp} have considered active interaction, their focus is primarily on tabletop manipulation, limiting their applicability in complex, real-world mobile settings.

-In contrast to tabletop scenarios, mobile exploration in real-world environments introduces unique challenges: \begin{itemize}[leftmargin=10pt] \item \textbf{Expanded exploration space}: the exploration area for mobile robots is substantially larger and needs to utilize complex navigation and mapping skills. \item \textbf{Complex occlusion relationships}: occlusions in household environments are intricate.
-While RoboEXP considers basic relationships like \texttt{on}, \texttt{belong}, \texttt{under}, \texttt{behind}, and \texttt{inside}, real-world settings present complex occlusions, such as items hidden beneath furniture or blocked by other objects, requiring more sophisticated reasoning and interaction strategies. \item \textbf{Larger action space}: mobile exploration involves a broader action space that includes both navigation and manipulation to handle various objects and scenes. \end{itemize}
+In contrast to tabletop scenarios, mobile interactive exploration introduces unique challenges: \begin{itemize}[leftmargin=10pt] \item \textbf{Expanded exploration space}: the exploration area for mobile robots is substantially larger and needs to utilize complex navigation and mapping skills. \item \textbf{Complex occlusion relationships}: occlusions in household environments are intricate.
+While RoboEXP considers basic relationships such as \texttt{on}, \texttt{of}, \texttt{under}, \texttt{behind}, and \texttt{inside}, real-world settings present complex occlusions, such as items hidden beneath furniture or blocked by other objects, requiring more sophisticated reasoning and interaction strategies. \item \textbf{Larger action space}: mobile exploration involves a broader action space that includes both navigation and manipulation to handle various objects and scenes. \end{itemize}

+In this work, we introduce a system that simultaneously exhibits three unique properties: 1) \textbf{Interactive} – compared to prior mobile object search works~\cite{cao2021tare, choset2000sensor}, which primarily focus on \textit{active perception}, our approach emphasizes \textit{active interaction} with the environment using \textit{diverse} skills.
+2) \textbf{Mobile} – compared to RoboEXP~\cite{jiang2024roboexp}, which is limited to tabletop settings and highly constrained mobile scenarios, our system can operate in a much larger space and involve more complex spatial relations, including \texttt{on}, \texttt{of}, \texttt{under}, \texttt{behind}, and \texttt{inside}.
+3) \textbf{Exploratory} – compared to prior mobile manipulation works~\cite{jiang2019open, beetz2023cram, garrett2020online}, which cannot reason about occluded space and autonomously discover unknown spaces, our system can actively explore the environment to uncover the unknown spaces.
+To our best knowledge, no prior works achieve all three properties simultaneously.